getpopper/popper/CONTRIBUTING.md

 ## What to working on

-Take a look at the issues in our [future milestones](https://github.com/systemslab/popper/milestones) or browse some [bugs](https://github.com/systemslab/popper/labels/bug) to get started!
+Take a look at the issues in our [list of projects](https://github.com/systemslab/popper/projects) or browse some [bugs](https://github.com/systemslab/popper/labels/bug) to get started!

 You can also see the work that's being done on various [GitHub issues](https://github.com/systemslab/popper/issues) through [our branches](https://github.com/systemslab/popper/branches).